Q: What's the difference between a DeCal, a 98/198 special studies, or a student-initiated class?

 Q: What if I'm having a hard time finding a sponsor?

 A: Check this great page from the Haas Scholars program, entitled How to Find a Faculty Mentor, pretty much the same strategies apply to course facilitators looking for a faculty sponsor.
-You can help potential faculty sponsors know their responsibilities by providing them a copy of the Faculty Checlkist (opens PDF file) , available from the campus' Special Studies website.
+You can help potential faculty sponsors know their responsibilities by directing them to the “Instructor of Record” section of the “Resources” tab on the Academic Senate’s Student-Facilitated Course Information page.
+Here, they’ll find links to a Frequently Asked Questions page, and to a list of responsibilities on the Faculty Checklist page of the Course Proposal Form.

 And remember, you can always come by the UCFTR office and get help sharpening your course proposal first, so that you can bring a strong idea to potential faculty sponsors.

-This page (opens Excel doc) provides a list of the main contact people for room assignments in each department.
+This page provides a list of the main contact people for room assignments in each department.

 Q: How much planning time should I allow for getting a good class together?